sukhminderarora/w2tictactoe/README.md

 # w2tictactoe
-Tic Tac Toe project for Wave two.
-It is a console based project.
+This is a Tic Tac Toe project.
+It is console based.
 Two players ('X' and '0') play this game by giving inputs in the console.